Our History

 To address the bias in gender-related laws by the Indian judiciary, Sakshi spearheaded gender-equality education for the judiciaries of India, Pakistan, Nepal, Bangladesh and Sri Lanka under the Asia-Pacific Advisory Forum for Judicial Education.
 This was a 10-year long, uniquely oriented program for judges to deal with gender equality and justice.
 It came to be recognised as a 'Best Practice' Model by UN Women.

-• Decade 3 (2010-Now): Communication for Change
+• Decade 3 (2010-2020): Communication for Change

 From 2010-20 and now, Sakshi has been working at the crossroads of all of our earlier work involving research, advocacy and capacity-building programs.
 Recently, we have also been focusing on long-term behavioural change campaigns and social art initiatives for public education of laws, rights and redressal mechanisms.
 We continue to work on community-centred ways to challenge oppressive norms, to fight violence against women and children.